English National Ballet returns to Milton Keynes Theatre from Tuesday with Swan Lake.

 Unique and beautiful ballet-themed products can be difficult to find — particularly if the intended recipient is not a child.
 Insufficient attention to detail can render an otherwise attractive image or ornament undesirable to ballet fans with a keen eye for technique and an unwavering demand for positions to be illustrated in the correct way.

-To be a great dancer takes knowledge, dedication, passion and immeasurable talent – and great artists require the same traits.
+To be a great dancer takes knowledge, dedication, passion and immeasurable talent.
+Great artists require the same traits.
 Fortunately, the Ballet Papier range by Berenice Bercelli incorporates artistic flair and careful consideration of dance context to ensure charming, distinctive pieces.

 Ballet Papier goodies: My Swan Lake Outlet Package (T-Shirt of my choosing with a surprise notebook and surprise greeting card)